tesuji/dotfiles/docs/archlinux-installation.md

 ping archlinux.org
 ```

-If no connection is available, stop the *dhcpcd* service with `systemctl stop dhcpcd@` and pressing `Tab`.
+If no connection is available, stop the *dhcpcd* service with `systemctl stop dhcpcd@` and press `Tab`.

-This command `ping www.google.com > /dev/null 2>&1 &` will keep internet from being interrupted by long unuse time.
+This command `ping www.google.com > /dev/null 2>&1 &` will keep internet from being interrupted by long unusing time.

 If you have an **authoried internet access**, use `elinks` with `javascript` to login: